dftd3/simple-dftd3/README.md

 If the testsuite passes you can install with

 ```
+meson configure _build --prefix=/path/to/install
 meson install -C _build
 ```

-This might require administrator access.
+This might require administrator access depending on the chosen install prefix.
-You can alter the install prefix by ``meson configure _build --prefix=/path/to/install``.

 ## Usage

-DFT-D3 calculations can be performed with the ``s-dftd3`` binary.
+DFT-D3 calculations can be performed with the ``s-dftd3`` executable.
 To calculate the dispersion correction for PBE0-D3(BJ)-ATM run:

 ```